mendechris/mendechris.github.io/projects/taste-technologists.md

 * Has an estimated number of servings per recipe.
 * Has an estimate of how long it takes to make.

-For this project, each member of the team was responsible for both front-end and back-end (serve side) code.
+For this project, each member of the team was responsible for both front-end and back-end (server side) code.
 Some of my responsibilities included:
 * Creating schemas for and publishing the Recipes, Vendor, and VendorInventory Collections.
 <br />
 * Creating the Admin Panel which allows admin to edit content in the system, remove inappropriate content, and establish users as having the vendor role.